NixOS/nix/src/nix/flake-init.md

 This command creates a flake in the current directory by copying the files of a template.
 It will not overwrite existing files.
-The default template is `templates#defaultTemplate`, but this can be overridden using `-t`.
+The default template is `templates#templates.default`, but this can be overridden using `-t`.

 # Template definitions

-A flake can declare templates through its `templates` and `defaultTemplate` output attributes.
+A flake can declare templates through its `templates` output attribute.
 A template has two attributes:

 * `description`: A one-line description of the template, in CommonMark syntax.